miptleha/webpack-steps/steps/15/README.md

 ﻿## Decomposition

-In this chapter we will not add anything, but split [webpack.config.ts](webpack.config.ts) into small parts,
-responsible for a specific section.
+In this chapter we will not add anything, but split config into small parts, responsible for a specific section.
 Let's put them in the [config/build](config/build) folder.
 Since the paths are relative, we will define them in [webpack.config.ts](webpack.config.ts) and pass them along the chain into generator functions for parts of the `webpack` configuration.